Key Takeaways

 or portable AC smart.
 Enhance your comfort and savings.

-3. AC Smells Like Something Is on Fire?
+3. AC Smells Like Burning or Something Is on Fire

-Another common reason for such an air conditioner smell is that dust can settle within your unit after long inactivity.
-This dust can burn off and emanate a bad smell when turned on after a long time.
-This is only temporary and is nothing to be too concerned about.
+Another common reason for this air conditioner smell is that dust can accumulate within your unit after prolonged periods of inactivity.
+This dust can burn off and emit a bad smell when the AC is turned on after a long time.
+This is only temporary and should not cause concern.

-A foul or rotten air conditioner smell is usually the result of dead rodents or critters stuck in the AC.
-This is a characteristic and distinct smell that you surely cannot mistake for anything else.
+A foul or rotten smell from an air conditioner is usually the result of dead rodents or other critters trapped inside the unit.

-Insects and birds can nest in your air conditioner and can, unfortunately, get trapped in the equipment.
+Rodents, insects, and birds can nest in your air conditioner and, unfortunately, can get trapped in the equipment.
 With time, these dying animals emit unpleasant smells.
 As soon as you turn your air conditioner on, it can discharge a foul smell into your home.
 Dying or stuck animals can also damage different components within your AC.

 Related: Rodent Proof Ductwork: 6 Ways to Get Rid of Rats in Your Air Ducts

-If your air conditioner smells like dirty socks or feet, mold or bacteria growth within the system is likely the culprit.
+If your air conditioner smells like dirty socks or feet, mold or mildew growth within the system is likely the culprit.
 This unpleasant odor, often referred to as “dirty sock syndrome,” occurs when moisture accumulates on the evaporator coils and isn’t properly drained away.
+Poorly sealed ducts, dirty air filters, and coils can also result in a musty smell.

 The dark, damp environment inside the AC unit provides an ideal breeding ground for mildew and bacteria, which can produce a musty, foul smell.
-This issue is more common in environments with high humidity and typically arises when the air conditioner switches between heating and cooling modes.
+This issue is more common in environments with high humidity.

 This air conditioner smell is the most alarming one on this list.
 More often than not, this indicates gas leakage within the system, specifically Methyl Mercaptan.